 Stay Only in Old Montreal

-No doubt, Old Montreal is the biggest draw to the city of Montreal, but not getting around to visit the city's other diverse and vibrant neighbourhoods is a mistake.
+No doubt, Old Montreal is the biggest draw to the city of Montreal, but not getting around to visit the city's other diverse and vibrant neighborhoods is a mistake.
 The Plateau is a hip and happening residential part of town with great shopping and restaurants.
-Griffintown is a historic part of town once populated by Irish immigrants, but today better known as a haven for artists and musicians.
-See a full lineup of Montreal Neighbourhoods.
+Griffintown is a historic part of town once populated by Irish immigrants, but today is better known as a haven for artists and musicians.

 The controversy surrounding this rich, buttery tasting dish, in which the liver of a goose or duck is specially fattened to up to 10x its usual size, is the pain and suffering caused to the bird when a gavage (feeding tube) is forced into its esophagus to deliver an unnatural amount of feed.

 If you at least educate yourself about this French delicacy, you can make an informed decision about ordering it.
 Some restaurants may offer an "ethical" version in which the birds instinctively stuff themselves before migration season.

 Though the Olympic Stadium is an interesting architectural feat - the unique circular design with its inclined tower rising up and out like a wary dog's tail is the work of French architect Roger Taillibert - it has been plagued by structural and financial problems and is greatly underused.

 Unless you're an avid architecture or Olympic enthusiast, skip the tour and just poke your head inside for a look around.
 If you're lucky, you'll catch the high divers practicing.

 Much more worth your time and money is the neighboring Montreal Biodome and other facilities that comprise Space for Life, Canada's largest natural sciences museum complex.